 if necessary, ask you to provide identification documentation;

-ask you to sign my terms and conditions and remind you of your cooling off period.
+ask you to agree to the Law at Work's terms and conditions and remind you of your cooling off period.

 Communicating with you

-I will provide you with personal one-to-one representation, be responsible for dealing with the management of your claim at the Employment Tribunal.
-I will work with you to assist your understanding of employment rights and Tribunal procedure.
-I will keep you up to date with all matters related to the progress of your claim.
+We will provide you with personal one-to-one representation, and be responsible for dealing with the management of your claim at the Employment Tribunal.
+We will work with you to assist your understanding of employment rights and Tribunal procedure.
+We will keep you up to date with all matters related to the progress of your claim.